 Austria’s Wachau Valley frames a scenic stretch of the Danube River, between the towns of Melk and Krems, and was designated as a UNESCO World Heritage Site in 2000.

 The Wachau Valley was recognized by UNESCO both for its landscape and cultural history.
-Not only is the valley very attractive, it has preserved evidence of the area’s cultural evolution.
+Not only is the valley very attractive, but it has also preserved evidence of the area’s cultural evolution.

 Whether you’re exploring the valley by bike or boat, you’ll be able to see how the land has been used for agriculture.
 Vineyards cover the terraced hillsides and grape growers’ farmsteads dating back to the late Middle Ages still exist.

 The valley’s architectural beauty is just as impressive as its natural landscape.
-Castle ruins overlook the river valley slopes, several small villages with 18th century buildings line the Danube, and artistic monasteries dominate the townscapes.
-The most prominent tourist attraction in the Wachau is Melk Abbey, a sprawling Baroque construction that looms above the town of Melk and overlooks the Danube River.
+Castle ruins overlook the river valley slopes, several small villages with 18th-century buildings line the Danube, and artistic monasteries dominate the townscapes.
+The most prominent tourist attraction in Wachau is Melk Abbey, a sprawling Baroque construction that looms above the town of Melk and overlooks the Danube River.